 Please note that professors must accompany their students on Print Study Room visits.
 Please meet your students in the corridor by the back door, have them leave their bags on the hooks provided or in the available lockers, and accompany them as a group up to the print room.

 There are a number of museum resources to aid you in identifying works relevant to your class topic.
-Beyond these resources, the Curator of Academic Programs can assist with selecting appropriate works of art and designing a Print Study Room session for your course.
+Beyond these resources, the Office of Academic Programs can assist with selecting appropriate works of art and designing a Print Study Room session for your course.

 The Wolfgang Stechow Print Study Room hours are Monday through Friday, 9:00 a.m. - 12:00 p.m. and 1:00 - 4:45 p.m.